 Since the 1980s, the rate of twin births has increased by up to 80 percent.
 More specifically, women between the ages of 35 and 39 gave birth to twins; the official rate has actually doubled.
 The record for twin births was achieved in 2014 when, out of 1,000 births, 33.9 were twins.
 In the US alone, since the 1980s, one million twins were born.

 Even if these statistics don’t refer exclusively to IVF twins, 40 percent out of the total of pregnancies relied on in vitro fertilization treatment for conception.
 That being said, if we were to compare the rates of multiple births in the case of natural conception, the odds are significantly lower than in the case of in vitro fertilization.

-In spite of this, it appears that many state-of-the-art fertility clinics are turning to technology in order to diminish the odds of getting IVF twins.
+In spite of this, it appears that many state-of-the-art fertility clinics are turning to technology in order to diminish the odds of getting twins through IVF.
 This is in order to diminish the risks associated with multiple babies in one pregnancy.
 This has to do with the fact that the risks that come with multiple births are much higher when compared to single births.